UPDATED AUGUST 2025

 36-years old | Manor, Texas

-Erin McCleskey, 36-years old, was killed by a pack of dogs while serving civil papers to a home in northeast Travis County.
+Erin McCleskey, 36-years old, was killed by a pack of dogs while serving civil papers to a home.
 McCleskey was an independent contractor for a legal support services provider.
-On June 15, McCleskey drove to 12316 Fay Street in Manor.
+On the afternoon of June 15, McCleskey drove to 12316 Fay Street in Manor.
 She exited her vehicle, leaving it running, and entered the property's front gate.
 Upon entering, she was attacked by up to six dogs.
-The medical examiner said McCleskey had been dead for five hours before being discovered.
-A neighbor, who saw her running car parked in front of the gate, found her body.
+The Travis County Medical Examiner's Office said McCleskey had been dead for at least five hours before being found.
+A neighbor, who saw her running car parked in front of the gate, found her body around 9:00 pm.
 The dogs' owner, Terry Swanson, was away at the time.
-Authorities seized six adult dogs, four Labrador retriever-mixes and two Australian cattle dog-mixes.
+Authorities seized six adult dogs: four Labrador retriever-mixes and two Australian cattle dog-mixes.
 There were also 14 puppies on the property in a pen.
-Justice of the Peace Herb Evans ordered the adult dogs euthanized.
+Precinct 5 Justice of the Peace Herb Evans ordered the adult dogs euthanized.
 He noted in his order, "She didn't deserve to die, and these animals don't have a license to kill."
 After 20 months of legal wrangling, the adult dogs were put down. [source citations]

 Date of death: June 15, 2016 Chained: No